Farmers' Day: Bolivia

+The holiday was originally known as "Day of the Indian" but was changed in 2007 to its current name of "Agrarian Revolution Day".

+Chile

+In Chile, Farmers' Day (Día de las Campesinas y los Campesinos) is celebrated on July 28 to commemorate the passing in 1967 of laws promoting agrarian reform and unionization of farmers.
+From 1976, the holiday was known as "National Agricultural Worker Day" (Día Nacional del Trabajador Agrícola), changing in 1980 to "National Famer Day" (Día Nacional del Campesino), finally changing once more in 2015 to its current name of Famers' Day (Día de las Campesinas y los Campesinos).

 Ghana

 The National Farmers' Day in Ghana is an annual celebration of farmers and fishermen, observed on the first Friday of December.
 On Farmers' Day, the Ministry of Food and Agriculture (Ghana) honors with special awards to deserving farmers and fishermen based on their practices and output.

 India

 The National Farmers Day in India is also known as Kisan Divas in Hindi.
 Farmer's Day is celebrated every year on 23 December, on the birthday of the 5th Prime Minister of India, Choudhary Charan Singh, also a farmer's leader, who introduced many policies to improve the lives of the Indian farmers.
-It is celebrated by organising various programs, debates, seminars, quiz competitions, discussions, workshops, exhibitions, essays writing competitions and functions.
+It is celebrated by organizing various programs, debates, seminars, quiz competitions, discussions, workshops, exhibitions, essays writing competitions and functions.

 Pakistan

 The National Farmers' Day in Pakistan, also known as Kissan Day, was celebrated for the first time in the country's history on 18 December 2019 in Islamabad as was also acknowledged by the Prime Minister Imran Khan.
 The idea was proposed by Pakistan's leading Fertilizer manufacturing company Fatima Group in favor of promoting farmer welfare and prosperity while celebrating Pakistan's first farmers' day on 18 December 2019 during a special event in Islamabad which was acknowledged and endorsed by the Country's premier.